 Strengths and limitations

 Being a retrospective study, our investigation has several limitations.
 As the study is retrospective register-based, we could not control the study outcomes and instead based our variables on records.
 This entails a risk that the recorded variables may be inaccurate.
-The retrospective inclusion of patients or data recording may result in selection bias with misclassification or information bias, Hence as a retrospective observational study, residual confounding factors might not be considered in our analysis.
+The retrospective inclusion of patients or data recording may result in selection bias with misclassification or information bias, and there can be residual confounding factors that were not considered in our analysis.

-The study was conducted at a single center, which could limit the generalizability of the findings to other settings.
+The study was conducted at a single center, which limits the generalizability of the findings to other settings.

 While the inclusion of survivors provides essential insights into the effects of interventions in trauma care, the study lacks an analysis of the differences between survivors and deceased individuals in relation to resuscitation.
 Additionally, the specific types of OFI that occur during emergency procedures and their occurrence at different points in the treatment process have not been specified.